-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 6) All of the following would cause the production possibilities curve to shift outward EXCEPT - A) an improvement in technology. - B) an increase in the amount of labor available. - C) a decline in the unemployment rate. - D) an increase in the level of capital stock.